Image Full Text:

 Community Mental Health Services Demonstration expires.

-Mandatory funding for the following health programs expire:
+Mandatory funding for the following health programs expires:

 - Health Profession Opportunity Grants